-FCC considers debt reduction to be re-payment of any expenses incurred before receiving funding from FCC.
-When you apply for funding, the project or expenses must not be completed before receiving notification of funding or you’ll be ineligible.
+FCC considers debt reduction to be a re-payment of any expenses incurred before receiving funding from FCC.
+When you apply for funding, the project or expenses must not be completed before receiving notification of funding, or you’ll be ineligible.

-What is the role of a municipal partner and why do I need one?
+What is the role of a municipal partner, First Nations, Métis or Inuit government/community, or registered charity partner, and why do I need one?

-There is no national registration for non-profit organizations so they must partner with their local municipal body to qualify for funding.
-If you’re selected for funding, it will be disbursed to the municipal body.
-You’ll need to work with the municipal body to get the funds.
+There is no national registry for non-profit organizations, so they must partner with their local municipal body, First Nations, Métis or Inuit government/community, or a registered charity to qualify for funding.
+If you’re selected for funding, it will be disbursed to the municipal body, First Nations, Métis or Inuit government/community, or registered charity.
+You’ll need to work with the partnering entity to get the funds.

-If you’re chosen for funding, your partnering municipal body must also sign a contract to show that they support your project.
+If you’re chosen for funding, your partnering municipality, First Nations, Métis or Inuit government/community, or registered charity partner must also sign a contract to show that they support your project.

-As a municipal partner, can we partner with more than one organization and also apply for our own projects?
+As a municipal partner, First Nations, Métis or Inuit government/community, or registered charity, can we partner with more than one organization and apply for our projects?

-There are no limits to the number of projects a municipal body can partner with.
-You can also apply for your own projects, but it’s important to note your projects will be competing against each other.
+There are no limits to the number of projects a municipal body, First Nations, Métis or Inuit government/community, or registered charity can partner with.
+You can also apply for your own projects, but it’s important to note that your projects will compete against each other.

 I’ve applied for the FCC AgriSpirit Fund before and my application was denied.
 Why hasn’t my project received funding?